jhallard/DataStructures/README.md

 #### Graphs
 Graphs are one of the most powerful and all-encompasing data structures known to man, and they are the source for some of the most interesting problems in computer science.
 This project contains a few different graph implementations, all of which come with their own implementation of BFS, DFS, min-cut, dijkstra's, and other popular graph algorithms.
 Below is a listing of the various flavors of graphs that are implemented.
 * GraphInterface - `/Graphs/GraphInterface/` : The interface class from which all of graph implementations in this project derive.
 * uGraph - `/Graphs/GraphAdjList/UndirectedGraph/` : An implementation of a undirected graph that uses a series of adjacency lists to internally represent the graph structure.
-Almost fully implemented an tested, needs some more work.
 * dGraph - `/Graphs/GraphAdjList/DirectedGraph/` :  An implementation of a undirected graph that uses a series of adjacency lists to internally represent the graph structure.

-Currently about 75% implemented.
+The graphs are pretty much finished and have been tested extensively, I'm currently working on improving the runtime performance for some of the core algorithms, like Dijkstra's and Minimum-Spanning-Tree.
+They both come with a decent-sized group of unit tests, which cover a large percentage of the main functionality of the graphs.

+I'm currently implementing some programs that can generate a wide-array of connected graphs, which I will then put on the internet for others to use for testing purposes.
+Look for this in the near future.

 #### Dictionaries
 * HashDictionary - `Dictionaries/HashDictionary/` : This data structure represents a dictionary that uses hashing to insert and locate items.
 To resolve collisions, we use chaining with linked lists.
 I first implemented this for a data structures class around the spring of 2014, but I have recently begun to add changes and make improvements.